 What We Fund

-Ability Central awards grants to community-based nonprofit or educational organizations in California which establish projects and programs designed to benefit the communication needs of Californians with disabilities of all ages.
+In past years, Ability Central has awarded grants to community-based nonprofit or educational organizations in California that establish projects and programs designed to benefit the communication needs of Californians with disabilities of all ages.

-Since 2011, DCF has funded 149 projects by 78 organizations throughout California.
+Since 2011, Ability Central Philanthropy has funded 164 projects by 93 organizations throughout California.